 If intense rainfall or flooding caused your air conditioning unit to sit in standing water, there are a few things we suggest doing to avoid further damage or dangerous situations:

 - Deactivate all the electrical controls to your AC system.
 If you are not comfortable doing this, you can call your air conditioning service expert to help guide you through the process.

 - Allow your AC system to dry out.
 Get rid of any standing water if possible and cautiously clear any debris from around the area.

 - Don’t turn your air conditioner back on until a professional air conditioner inspection has been completed.
-Call Aramendia Plumbing, Heating and Air, A Service Experts Company and ensure your equipment will work safely and effectively with a full air conditioning system safety inspection.
+Call Aramendia Plumbing, Heating and Air and ensure your equipment will work safely and effectively with a full air conditioning system safety inspection.

 REMEMBER: Do not cover your outdoor heating and cooling systems with a tarp.
 This can actually cause more problems, including not allowing the system to air out completely and remove moisture, a could cause rust or other damage.

 In addition to downpours, spring tends to bring hail storms, as well.
 Every year thousands of commercial and residential air conditioners are damaged by hail.
 While you can typically see obvious damage from the outside, you may not be able to see that the damage inside the air conditioning unit may be causing restricted air flow, decreasing the performance of the system.
 Sometimes you can fix the air conditioning system more easily, by combing the fins or replacing the coil, but an insurance company’s claim breakdown showed that around 10% of air conditioning units damaged by hail had to be entirely replaced.